Learn more about our projects

 Santa Cruz Juvenile Hall

-For our 16th season we are delighted to bring back our series of music programs for youth at juvenile hall running from January through May.
-These photos are from March sessions featuring Sound Impact’s Music of Revolution program part of which included students composing their own melodies.
+For our 17th season in 2024 we were delighted to bring back our series of music programs for youth at juvenile hall running from November through May.
+These photos are from 2023 sessions featuring Sound Impact’s Music of Revolution program part of which included students composing their own melodies.

 Clarinet student Angelyt Escorcia

-In February we shared David Arben with an audience of music students in Panama City at Funsincopa Summer Camp in partnership with Sound Impact.
+We shared David Arben with an audience of music students in Panama City at Funsincopa Summer Camp in partnership with Sound Impact.
 It was a powerful gathering with many tears shed in honor of Mr. Arben and his family.
-Now available with Spanish subtitles, we look forward to sharing his story with more Spanish-speaking audiences!
+Now available with Spanish subtitles, we look forward to sharing his story with Spanish-speaking audiences!

 Arben Film for Young Audiences